microchip-pic-avr-examples/attiny1627-training-12-bit-adc/README.md

 * Assignment 5: Differential ADC
 * Assignment 6: Using the PGA

-## Relevant Documents
+## Related Documentation
-The training manual explaining each assignment in this repository can be found at https://microchip.com/DS40002200.
+The training manual explaining each assignment in this repository can be found [here](https://microchip.com/DS40002200)

+## Software Used
+* Atmel Studio 7.0.2397 or later
+* Atmel Studio ATtiny_DFP version 1.4.308 or above
+* MPLAB® Data Visualizer Stand-alone version 1.0.675 or above

-## Hardware Prerequisites
+## Hardware Used
 * [Microchip ATtiny1627 Curiosity Nano Evaluation Kit](https://www.microchip.com/developmenttools/ProductDetails/DM080104)
 * [Microchip Curiosity Nano Base for Click boards™](https://www.microchip.com/DevelopmentTools/ProductDetails/AC164162)
 * [Force Click board](https://www.mikroe.com/force-click)
 * Micro-USB cable (Type-A/Micro-B)
 * Two through-hole resistors, one 100 kΩ and one 33 kΩ

-## Software Prerequisites
-* Atmel Studio 7.0.2397 or later
-* Atmel Studio ATtiny_DFP version 1.4.308 or above
-* MPLAB® Data Visualizer Stand-alone version 1.0.675 or above

 ## Hardware Setup
 The assignments have some differences in hardware setup.
-The different setups along with figures are listed here:
+The different setups along with related figures are listed here:

 ### Configuration of Assignment 1,2,5
 Requires: